-Defend Christmas.com is wrongly portrayed in the media every holiday season as a part of the War on Christmas.
+Defend Christmas is portrayed in the media as a far right wing publication that is a part of the War on Christmas.

 This is wrong.

 We believe in the 95% sentiment…that there is no actual war on Christmas.

 If there is, Christmas is winning, hands down.